 Although some patients can overcome their disabilities with long-term treatment, the symptoms of cerebral palsy can worsen over time.
 If your child or someone you know suffers from cerebral palsy, we can help you.
 Speak with the Birth Injury Lawyers Group at (800) 222-952 today.
 We will help you every step of the way and can assist you in seeking the damages and compensation–if any–that the law entitles to cases such as yours.
 Do not hesitate to contact us.

 For a free legal consultation with St. Louis Cerebral Palsy lawyer, call 1-800-222-9529

-Some of the symptoms of cerebral palsy include:
+Some of the more common symptoms of CP are delineated below.

-- A slack face or a lopsided mouth.
+- A slack jaw or a lopsided mouth.

 St. Louis Cerebral Palsy Lawyer Near Me 1-800-222-9529

-- Prove that your child’s doctor owed you a duty of care.
+- Prove that the defendant you intend to sue owed your injured child a duty of care.

 Click to contact our St. Louis Cerebral Palsy lawyers today

 A diagnosis of cerebral palsy can lead to significant care and treatment overheads.
 We can help you seek compensation for these monetary losses.
 Some of the categories that you can include in your civil damages claim are: